-“Nobody likes the term ‘aging in place’ because it makes us feel static and old,” said Francesca Alonso, author of; Nesting for Empty Nesters- the Vacation Style Living Approach to Aging in Place.
+“Nobody likes the term aging in place because it makes us feel static and old,” said Francesca Alonso, author of Nesting for Empty Nesters- the Vacation Style Living Approach to Aging in Place.
 “But we have to remember we are aging in place the day we are born—and we have to all get over it and do what needs to be done to stay in your home, which is always the main goal.”

 Alonso is an expert in reconfiguring and redesigning an existing home to prepare for the third stage of life.
 She has found the biggest reason these projects don’t get projects started is “Overwhelm Paralysis.”
 Alonso stressed, “We don’t know where to start, so we do nothing.
 My advice is to take smaller bites, and the sooner we start these projects the better.”

-Step 2: Focus on Redesigning the Main Floor
+2. Focus on the Main Floor

-The main floor is where we spend most of our time, and Alonso feels it is optimal to be able to live, eat and sleep on one floor if possible.
-Most homes are built with the main floor featuring the kitchen, living room, family room and dining room; with bedrooms upstairs.
+The main floor is where we spend most of our time, and Alonso says it's best to be able to live, eat and sleep on one floor if possible.
+Most American homes are built with the kitchen, living room, family room and dining room on the main floor and bedrooms upstairs.
 For those living with this design, Alonso suggests reconfiguring a bedroom to the main floor.

 As an example, Alonso suggests transforming an unused dining room into a new master bedroom.
 “As we get older, the dining room is a museum room." she laughed.
 “No one uses it so start with that space.
 Simply add door, put in some curtains and add a free standing closet.
 And very easily a bedroom has been created with very little budget.”

-Step Three: Prepare the Upstairs for a Roommate or Tenant
+3. Prepare the Upstairs for a Roommate or Tenant

-Once the main floor re-design is complete, for very little investment, Alonso suggests re-designing the upstairs bedrooms into a suite for a roommate or tenant to rent for sizable extra income.
+Once the main floor redesign is complete, for very little investment, Alonso suggests re-designing the upstairs bedrooms into a suite for a roommate or tenant to rent for sizable extra income.
 “The upstairs master bedroom can be rented, with the other guest room used as their office or sitting room, and the hallway bathroom can easily be converted to a kitchenette.
 Suddenly, you have a sizable space for a compatible adult roommate to rent for a great price, and if you decide to sell the house, it can stay the same, or be put back to original form.”

 Check out Francisca Alonso’s thoughts in the video here, further exploring techniques to turn your empty nest into a fun and profitable hobby.